Istanbul in Summer: What to Expect + Tips to Beat the Heat

 Hotel Pools

-Some good options to explore are the Marmara Taksim Hotel and the Holiday Inn Topkapi.
+A couple of good options to look into are the Marmara Taksim Hotel and the Holiday Inn Topkapi.

 Water Parks

-These parks are not as well kept as water parks in North America or Europe, but they are still lots of fun.
-Our family loves water slides and even I will go on the intermediately-scary ones (with a lot of screaming).
+They may not be as polished as water parks in North America or Europe, but they are still a lot of fun.
+Our family loves them, and even I will brave the moderately scary slides, usually with a lot of screaming.

-As with many things in Turkiye, if you set your expectations properly you’ll have a great time.
+As with many things in Turkey, if you set your expectations properly you’ll have a great time.

-Istanbul is surrounded by coastline!
-You have the Marmara Sea on the south, the Black Sea on the north, and the Bosphorus Strait that connects them.
+Istanbul is surrounded by water, with the Marmara Sea to the south, the Black Sea to the north, and the Bosphorus connecting them.

 You can check this website and map for current information on the cleanliness of the beaches at any given time.